reservoirprotocol/reservoir-kit/packages/defender-relayer-adapter/README.md

 ### Usage

-To use the adapter simply pass in your ethers signer and receive a normalized ReservoirWallet object:
+To use the adapter simply pass in your relayer credentials and receive a normalized ReservoirWallet object:

 ```
 import { getClient } from '@reservoir0x/reservoir-sdk'
-import { adaptEthersSigner } from '@reservoir0x/ethers-wallet-adapter'
-import { useSigner } from 'wagmi'
+import { adaptDefenderRelay } from '@reservoir0x/defender-relayer-adapter'

 ...

-const { data: signer } = useSigner()
+const credentials = {
+  apiKey: '' // Your OpenZepplin relayer apiKey,
+  apiSecret: '' // Your OpenZepplin relaer apiSecret,
+}

-const wallet = adaptEthersSigner(signer)
+const wallet = adaptDefenderRelay(credentials)

 getClient().actions.buyToken({
   items: [